 Jean Paul "JP" Francoeur is one of the top fitness authorities in Arkansas and beyond.
-In 2008, burned out, he sold his thriving high-end heath club atop the TCBY Tower building in downtown Little Rock and recreated himself, becoming the “Golf Performance and Functional Training Specialist” at Alotian Golf Club.
+In 2008, burned out, he sold his thriving high-end health club atop the TCBY Tower building in downtown Little Rock and recreated himself, becoming the “Golf Performance and Functional Training Specialist” at Alotian Golf Club.
 Today he is back in entrepreneurial mode by opening a new gym as a certified NeuFit therapist helping people put on muscle, circumvent health problems, and recover from injuries and chronic pain.

 He’s been featured in Parade Magazine twice, as well as in USA Today.
 He has been a freelance writer for health magazines and websites, having been published in both Men's Health and Best Life, just to name a few.
 He was a top fitness advisor to former Governor Mike Huckabee’s well-publicized weight loss program Quit Digging Your Grave with a Knife and Fork and served as chairman of the Arkansas Governor's Council on Fitness for eight years.